 B.A. in Spanish from Loras College

-The multi-talented Mrs. Angela Malavolti started her teaching career as a bilingual teacher in a dual language immersion program.
-We have invited Angela to rejoin the faculty after taking time off to work on another children’s book publication.
-As a published children’s author, Mrs. Malavolti will be sharing her deep passion for literature and language with all the LS students.
+The multi-talented Mrs. Malavolti started her teaching career as a bilingual teacher in a dual language immersion program.
+As a published children’s author, Mrs. Malavolti shares her deep passion for literature and language with all the LS students.
+When visiting Mrs. Malavolti’s classrooms, students are always highly engaged in conversation–both in English and Spanish.
 In her spare time, she enjoys reading, writing, and zumba fitness.

 Dr. Sherrilyn Martin